lilyMrt/tatsuRankExport/README.md

-# tatsuRanks
+# tatsuRankExport

-A simple tool to retrieve a JSON file of the Tatsu leaderboard in a server.
+A simple tool to export Tatsu ranked score leaderboards for a server in CSV or JSON format.

 Tatsu bot and the owner of the API key must both be in the server for this to work.